harness/developer-hub/release-notes/platform.md

 - The **LAST ACTIVITY** column in the **Connector List** page is not updated.
 (PL-32582, ZD-42966)

-  This column has been removed and the UI no longer displays this.
+  This column has been removed, and the UI no longer displays this.

 - The secrets list API return a status code of `200` when permissions are missing.
 (PL-26474)